pavlos/tachometer/README.md

   - Garbage collecting
   - Handling any other memory management

-Tachometer polls the schedulers and returns their utilization ratio at any given moment.
+__Tachometer polls the schedulers and returns their utilization ratio during the last poll interval.__

 ## Installation